Paul Viney: Career

 Viney attended Rugby School from 1963 to 1968.

-Viney began his career at Oxford's Ashmolean Museum, before working for the National Trust at Waddesdon Manor, the former Rothschild home where his paternal grandparents were châtelains.
+Viney began his career at Oxford's Ashmolean Museum, before working for the National Trust at Waddesdon Manor, the former Rothschild home near Aylesbury.

 He moved to Phillips, a British auction house, in 1971.
 He began as a porter, then became a general valuer, then vice-president in New York, then director in Oxford, main board director in London from 1978 to 1990, and European director from 1986 to 1992.

-From 1984 to 2010, Viney conducted the Children in Need auctions with Sir Terry Wogan live on BBC Radio 2, raising over £5 million for the charity.
+From 1984 to 2010, Viney conducted the Children in Need auctions with Sir Terry Wogan live on BBC Radio 2, every November, raising over £8 million for the charity.

-He appeared as a specialist on Antiques Roadshow from 1993 to 2013, and co-hosted series 29 in 2007.
+He appeared as a specialist on Antiques Roadshow from 1993 to 2013.

 Woolley & Wallis

 For 20 years, Viney was chairman of Woolley & Wallis, a British auction house founded in 1884.
-While there, he oversaw the company's expansion, as well as the auctioning of a Benin Bronze, Keith Vaughan's "Sunbathers", some of Napoleon's personal documents, seven lots of Asian art for more than £1 million, and one of the largest spherical pearls in existence, which was bought by David Morris for £811,000.
+While there, he oversaw the company's expansion, as well as auctioning ten lots of Asian art for more than £1 million, and a pair of diamond and pearl earrings for £1.4 million.

-Under Viney, they became the first regional auction house in the UK to sell a lot over £1m.
-They have since done so eight times, with an 18th-century Chinese jade buffalo sold in 2009 heading the list at £4m.

-In 2019, Viney resigned from the chair.
-He had previously been the director of the company, beginning in 1995, until his resignation in 2021.